syncode98/capstone_polars/README.md

 # capstone_polars
-project to analyse new york taxi trip dataset
+Project to analyse new york taxi trip dataset